jaisurya27/PDF-Analyser/README.md

 GPT-powered PDF Analyser.
 Upload Multiple PDFs and chat with them.

 ## Overview
-PDF-Chat-Streamlit is a Python project developed to facilitate interactive and semantic search on text extracted from multiple PDFs.
+PDF-Analyser is a Python project developed to facilitate interactive and semantic search on text extracted from multiple PDFs.
 It utilizes Streamlit for the user interface, Langchain for text extraction and chunking, and OpenAI GPT-3.5 for generating relevant results based on user queries.

 ## Features
 PDF Upload: Multiple PDFs can be uploaded simultaneously.